 by John Brown, HaveFunBiking.com

 The idea of strapping a motor to a bicycle is nothing new.
 In fact, the first internal combustion engine bicycle was launched in 1885.
-As the bicycle industry moved forward into the next century, bikes with motors have become motorcycles.
-But, the call for some sort of bicycle powered by a motor has never faded away.
-In recent years bicycles called E-bikes or electric assist bikes have come in to fill that void.
-These new bike are built to accept the power of electric motors.
-Now as this electric bike market matures there are many options you can choose from when looking to buy.
+As the bicycle industry moved forward into the next century, bikes with motors became motorcycles.
+But, the call for some sort of bicycle, powered by a motor, has never faded away.
+In recent years bicycles called E-bikes or electric assist bikes have emerged to fill that void.
+Now as the electric bike market matures there are many options you can choose from when looking to buy.
 Read on for some tips on choosing the right E-bike for you.

 Motor options for E-bikes